Free Trams on the Las Vegas Strip: Routes, Hours, and Station Locations

 The Mandalay Bay Tram has two tracks that operate differently:

-This means if you're at Excalibur and want to reach Luxor, the tram won't help—you'd have to ride to Mandalay Bay and come back.
-In that case, just use the indoor walkway between Excalibur and Luxor instead (it has moving sidewalks and takes about 5 minutes).
+This means if you're at Excalibur and want to reach Luxor, the tram won't help —you'd have to ride to Mandalay Bay and come back.
+In that case, just use the indoor walkway between Excalibur and Luxor instead — fully enclosed, ramp-accessible, and 5 to 7 minutes between casino floors.
+(The moving sidewalks that once ran along this connector were removed by MGM Resorts.)

 When to Use It